learning-image-synthesis/sp22/_assignments/hw3.md

     # cycle_consistency_loss = ...
     g_loss += cycle_consistency_loss
 ```
+EDIT: Here, we gave a L2 formulation of the cycle consistency loss.
+However, you might benefit from using an L1 loss as in the paper.
+If you go with L2, try a larger value of \\(\lambda\\).

 ### CycleGAN Experiments [15 points]
 Training the CycleGAN from scratch can be time-consuming if you don’t have a GPU.
 In this part, you will train your models from scratch for just 600 iterations, to check the results.